joseph-a-levine/authoring/now/index.md

 ### Glacier Bay National Park

 I flew from Eugene to Gustavus, AK next — my friend Lucas Wolfman{% marginfigure "wolfman" "assets/img/wolfman.jpg" "" %}  is finishing up his masters dissertation in this off-the-grid town of 400 people, and his partner Hailey is a park ranger at the National Park.{% sidenote "hat" "With the big hat and everything." %} At Hailey's suggestion, I went out on the small dayboat, which trundles up the bay to the eponymous glaciers at 7am every morning.
 It was an absolutely perfect day, with views in all directions and wildlife everywhere.
-As famous naturalist and noted racist John Muir wrote upon stumbling into the Bay,
+As famed naturalist and noted racist John Muir wrote upon stumbling into the Bay,

 > sunshine streamed through the luminous fringes of the clouds and fell on the green waters of the fiord, the glittering bergs, the crystal bluffs of the vast glacier, the intensely white, far-spreading fields of ice, and the ineffably chaste and spiritual heights of the Fairweather Range, which were now hidden, now partly revealed, the whole making a picture of icy wildness unspeakably pure and sublime.